A Jedi's Fight - A Star Wars Fan Fiction Story

 "What kind of business do they have there, Gold Leader?"
 Gold Eight asked.

-"Keep radio silence, Gold Squad," Wedge ordered.
+"Keep radio silence, Gold Eight," Wedge ordered.

 He moved his X-wing in front of his team and watch the imperial star destroyer which was getting closer to the planet's surface.
 As it had reached four planet diameters its movement stopped.
 A hatch underneath opened and two small transport ship were launched.